ESIPFed/science-on-schema.org/guides/DataRepository.md

 }
 </pre>

-If this Organization has a parent entity such as a college, university or research center, that information can be provided using the [schema:parentOrganization](https://schema.org/parentOrganization) property:
+If this ResearchProject, or Organization, has a parent entity such as a college, university or research center, that information can be provided using the [schema:parentOrganization](https://schema.org/parentOrganization) property:

 <pre>
 {
   "@context": {
     "@vocab": "http://schema.org/"
   },
-  "@type": ["Service", "Organization"],
+  "@type": ["Service", "ResearchProject"],
   "legalName": "Sample Data Repository Office", "name": "SDRO",
   "url": "https://www.sample-data-repository.org",